techcentrix/techcentrix-sdk-android/README.md

 }
 ```

-Add this snippet to your `build.gradle` file to use this SDK:
+Add this snippet to your `build.gradle.kts` file to use this SDK:
 ```
 implementation("com.techcentrix:android-sdk:1.2.3")
 ```